BrunoMCBraga/Reversing-Resources/Debuggers/Radare2.md

 ## Memory Reading/Manipulation
 **Notes:
     - For memory dumps you can use variants of y (yank) or w commands.
 The y is more cumbersome but more flexible.
 It leverages the concept of a yank buffer (or clipboard) which means that in order to write to a file, you need to yank the data to the buffer, and then dump the clipboard to a file.
-    - When you must pass the path for a file as an argument, you can assume that the current directory is the location of the analysed binary.
+    - When you must pass the path for a file as an argument, you can assume that the current directory is the location of the analysed binary.**
-    - If addresses are not provided, the current offset is assumed.**

 ### Yanking
 * y [size] @[address]: read bytes from memory at address to buffer.